-Sustainable Forest Management
+Natural Forest Management

 Indigenous peoples and traditional knowledge

-Statutory laws often fail to properly recognize the customary rights of indigenous peoples, estimated to number about 60 million worldwide.
-Overlapping claims to forests by indigenous communities, settlers, the state, agro-industrial, timber and mining companies, and developers of infrastructure and urban areas continue to cause conflicts, including violent conflicts.
+Statutory laws often fail to recognize properly the customary rights of indigenous peoples, estimated to number about 370 million worldwide.
+Overlapping claims to forests by indigenous communities, settlers, the state, agro-industrial, timber and mining companies, and developers of infrastructure and urban areas continue to cause conflicts.
 Many countries lack effective mechanisms for instituting tenure reform, resolving conflicts, and ensuring the adequate participation of indigenous and other local peoples in forest management.
 Experience shows, however, that SFM can be implemented effectively and can contribute to the well-being of indigenous peoples when it: makes appropriate use of indigenous knowledge; is participatory and inclusive in decision-making and conflict management; facilitates access to finance and markets; strengthens capacities; and upholds the right to free, prior and informed consent and other principles of human rights.
 Many approaches to SFM rely heavily on local knowledge and the traditional experience of indigenous peoples.

-A woman weaving baskets under the house in Thkaol Thom Village in Pursat Province, Cambodia.
-The baskets are used to transport fish. ©FAO/A.K.
-Kimoto / FAOTraditional forest-based food production systems are important parts of the cultural heritages of many countries.
+A woman in Jamshedpur, India, selling Sal (Shorea robusta) leaves obtained from forests. ©FAO/Kumar SanjeevTraditional forest-based food production systems are important parts of the cultural heritages of many countries.
 Traditional knowledge constitutes social capital that is often undervalued, and its deployment in SFM contributes to community empowerment.
 On the other hand, many forest communities are under pressure and their social structures have been weakened, jeopardizing the retention of traditional knowledge.
-SFM can play an important role in integrating traditional knowledge with new technology and approaches in the face of socioeconomic and cultural change in local communities.
+SFM can play an important role in integrating traditional knowledge with new technology and approaches in the face of socio-economic and cultural change in local communities.

 Children and youth